 IBS and having fun

 IBS and having fun don’t usually feel like they go together.
-After all, it’s no fun at all dealing with IBS symptoms!
-But what if having more fun is EXACTLY what can help you feel a little better…
+After all, it’s no fun at ALL dealing with IBS symptoms!
+But what if having more fun is EXACTLY what you need more of.

 Where did the fun go?